4nd2in/edu/pages/Zero Trust Security.md

 - This is a security model that requires strict identity verification for every user and device trying to access resources on a private network.
 Compared to a traditional network, which trusts everyone in the network, this architecture trusts no one and nothing
+- The main technology used for this architecture is [[ZTNA]]
+- Here are the main priciples:
 	- Zero Trust verifies user identity and privileges as well as device identity and security.
 Logins and connections time out periodically once established, forcing users and devices to be continuously re-verified.
 This added layer of security has been shown to prevent data breaches
-- The main technology used for this architecture is [[ZTNA]] -
+	- Zero Trust uses the least-privilege
+-
 - Sources
 	- https://www.cloudflare.com/learning/security/glossary/what-is-zero-trust/